aletna/coinmixer/README.md

 ## Improvements going forward
-Here are a few thoughts about my current mixer and how I could have improved it.
+Here are a few thoughts about my current mixer and how it can be improved.

 - First of all, it would be good to add tests for all functions (both unit and integration tests as many of my functions call on other functions).
 - Some improvements to make it harder to track the transactions: